Long-range frustration in minimal vertex cover problem on random graphs: Result

-In Figure \ref{fig:sm-R}, we find that the pattern in the four marginals is also much similar to the case of ER random graphs.
-In Figure \ref{fig:sm-e}, we find that when a percolation happens, the LRF predictions of energy densities are slightly higher than the GLR+SPD results except the case of $\gamma = 2.8 (< 3.0)$, and the GLR-based predictions are lower than the GLR+SPD results.
+In figure \ref{fig:sm}, we find that the pattern of the four marginals is also quite similar to the case of ER random graphs.
+We also find that when a percolation happens, the LRF predictions of energy densities are slightly higher than the GLR+SPD results except the case of $\gamma = 2.8 (< 3.0)$, and the GLR-based predictions are lower than the GLR+SPD results.
 Besides, the LRF predictions are always closer to the GLR+SPD results than the GLR-based predictions.